eclipse-autowrx/docs/README.md

 If you want to contribute, do the following:

+1. Check out the branch gh-pages

-1. Change documentation in `/docs`
+2. Change documentation in `/content`

-2. Test your changes locally, as described above
+3. Test your changes locally, as described above

-3. Create Pull Request for review
+4. Push :)